Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Reciprocity Mechanisms

 Now we turn to analyzing interactions with reciprocity mechanisms, which punish defectors for their reputation of bad behavior and can help to stabilize populations with an established social norm of cooperation.
-As a first example of reciprocity mechanism, we consider a model of Nowak and Sigmund for social interactions with indirect reciprocity in which cooperators sometimes detect that their opponent is a defector and punish them for their defector status \cite{nowak2005indirect}.
-This can be seen as a distinct mechanism from direct reciprocity in repeated games, which we address in Section \ref{sec:directreciprocity}, because individuals are not necessarily punishing defectors for a transgression in a past interaction between the two players, but because the defector has defected against someone in the population at all.
-While we can incorporate more mechanistic descriptions of reputation effects \cite{santos2018social,radzvilavicius2019evolution}, the model of Nowak and Sigmund is particularly tractible to include within our multilevel selection framework.
+In Section \ref{sec:indirectreciprocity}, we consider a model of Nowak and Sigmund for social interactions with indirect reciprocity in which cooperators sometimes detect that their opponent is a defector and punish them for their defector status \cite{nowak2005indirect}.
+In Section \ref{sec:directreciprocity}, we consider a model of direct reciprocity via repeated games, exploring multilevel competition between individuals who always defect and those who conditionally cooperation following the tit-for-tat or grim trigger strategies.

-As in Nowak and Sigmund, we assume, when a cooperator interacts with a defector, that they recognize the defector with probability $q$ and punsish them with defection, while with probability $1-q$, they do not recognize the defector and choose to cooperate.
-Using these rules, we see that cooperators and defectors have the following expected payoffs